apache/druid-website-src/downloads.md

 Due to licensing considerations, the MySQL metadata store extension does not include the required MySQL JDBC driver which must be downloaded separately.
 Please see the [documentation](/docs/latest/development/extensions-core/mysql.html) for instructions on how to include this library.

-### Tranquility

-Tranquility is a library to load streaming data into Druid.
-It is commonly deployed as the final stage in a series of jobs in a stream processor such as Apache Flink or Kafka Streams.

-The latest version of Tranquility is available here: [tranquility-distribution-{{ site.tranquility_stable_version }}.tgz](http://static.druid.io/tranquility/releases/tranquility-distribution-{{ site.tranquility_stable_version }}.tgz).

-Note that Tranquility is not required in order to load streaming data: you can also use Druid's [Kafka indexing service](/docs/latest/development/extensions-core/kafka-ingestion.html) to load directly from Kafka.

 ## Release candidates

 Release candidates are announced on the [Druid dev mailing list](https://lists.apache.org/list.html?dev@druid.apache.org).